Stuttgart Scorpions: History

-The Stuttgart Scorpions won the southern division of the Bundesliga in 1998 and were able to reach the semi finals of the German championship for the first time.
-In 2001, 2002 and 2006, this play-off performance was repeated, in between, the club was knocked out in the semi finals.
+The Stuttgart Scorpions won the southern division of the Bundesliga in 1998 and were able to reach the semi-finals of the German championship for the first time.
+In 2001, 2002 and 2006, this play-off performance was repeated, in between, the club was knocked out in the semi-finals.
 The 2007 season was to be the club's best-ever, first winning the southern division of the GFL for only the second time and then progressing all the way to the German Bowl.
-In this game, the Scorpions were defeated 27–6 by the Braunschweig Lions, despite playing at home in Stuttgart.
+In this game, played at home in Stuttgart, the Scorpions were defeated 27–6 by the Braunschweig Lions who won four consecutive German Bowls in that era, 12 over all.

-Since then, the team's performances have fallen off, only being able to reach the quarter finals of the championship in 2008, 2009 and 2010.
+Since then, the team's performances have fallen off, only being able to reach the quarter-finals of the championship in 2008, 2009 and 2010.
 In 2011, the side finished third in its division, qualifying for the play-offs once more, where they lost to the Mönchengladbach Mavericks.

-In 2012, the club came fourth in the southern division of the GFL and qualified for the play-off where it was knocked out by Kiel Baltic Hurricanes in the quarter finals.
+In 2012, the club came fourth in the southern division of the GFL and qualified for the play-off where it was knocked out by Kiel Baltic Hurricanes in the quarter-finals.
 After 15 consecutive play-off qualifications the club came only sixth in 2013 and missed the finals for the first time since 1997.

-In 2014, the club finished second in the southern division of the GFL but lost 28–33 to the Cologne Falcons in the quarter finals of the play-offs.
-After a third-place finish in 2015 the club lost to the Dresden Monarchs in the quarter finals of the play-offs.
+In 2014, the club finished second in the southern division of the GFL but lost 28–33 to the Cologne Falcons in the quarter-finals of the play-offs.
+After a third-place finish in 2015 the club lost to the Dresden Monarchs in the quarter-finals of the play-offs.

-In 2021, the Scorpions received an offer to become a franchise of the newly established European League of Football ELF which sees itself as a continuation of World League of American Football WLAF and NFL Europe.
+In 2021, the Scorpions received an offer to become a franchise of the newly established European League of Football (ELF) which sees itself as a continuation of World League of American Football (WLAF, 1991-92) and NFL Europe.
 A 2/3 majority of the member base rejected the offer, but management and coaching staff decided to join the Stuttgart ELF franchise.
-Since the Scorpions rejected an ELF cooperation, the WLAF "Sacracmento Surge" (1992 World Bowl champion) was revived as "Stuttgart Surge".
+Since the Scorpions rejected an ELF cooperation, and the 40+ year old name of the Stuttgart Stallions was not used either, the name of the WLAF "Sacramento Surge" (1992 World Bowl champion and all-time 3-0 against Frankfurt Galaxy) was revived as "Stuttgart Surge" to continue the rivalry with Frankfurt.
 The Scorpions remain a constituent of the GFL.
+Sharing the same location with the Surge, the Scorpions lost several players to the ELF team.
+This resulted in three seasons ending in consecutive relegations.